Last Updated: May 20, 2023

 A big happy family.

-17. All of the top ten fast food brands globally in 2019 have their roots in the United States.
+17. All of the top ten fast food brands globally have their roots in the United States.

 America is considered the home of the fast food industry.
-Considering that the top ten brands all had their start in the United States, there’s a good reason for that assumption.
+Considering that the top fast food restaurants had their start in the United States, there’s a good reason for that assumption.

-18. Chick-Fill-A was the top brand in America in terms of sales per unit.
+18. Chick-Fil-A was the top brand in America in terms of sales per unit.

 McDonald’s – Are We Loving It?

 McDonald’s is arguably the world’s favorite fast food brand.
-It was undoubtedly the most valued brand in 2019.
-Founded in the 1940s, the food quickly became popular.
+It’s undoubtedly the most valued brand in 2021.
+Founded in the 1940s, McDonald’s quickly became popular.
 In 1954, the brand was “discovered,” and that’s when franchising first came up.

 It wasn’t long before McDonald’s was a household name for the vast majority of Americans.